mastodon/documentation/content/en/admin/config.md

 #### `SMTP_SSL`

-E-mail configuration is based on the *action_mailer* component of the *Ruby on Rails* framework that Mastodon is built on.
+Email configuration is based on the *action_mailer* component of the *Ruby on Rails* framework that Mastodon is built on.
 Complete documentation on action_mailer is available [here](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration).
 The client uses SMTP or derivatives: StartTLS + SMTP or SMTPS (SMTP over TLS).

 ### Basic configuration {#basic}